Elias011/knowledbase/QaTestingQuestions/Readme.md

 | One goal, no details          |   Multiple goals and details      |
 | Informal                      |   Casual to (very) formal         |
 | Placeholder for conversation  |   "Record of conversation"        |

+### What is the difference between build and release?
+A “build” is a developed application for the customers that is given by development team to the software testing team.
+A “release” is an official launch of the application for the customers.
+A build when tested and certified by the software testing team is provided to the customers as “release”.

+### What is RTM (Requirement Traceability Matrix)?
+Requirement Traceability Matrix or RTM captures all requirements proposed by the client or software development team and their traceability in a single document delivered at the conclusion of the life-cycle.